Verbs That Start With I

 4. Verbs with Multiple Meanings and Nuances:

 Many verbs on this list have multiple meanings, depending on their context.
-For instance, "intervene" can mean to become involved in a situation to alter its course, or to come between two things.
+Here's a good example: "intervene" can mean to become involved in a situation to alter its course, or to come between two things.
 Similarly, "inquire" can refer to asking questions formally or informally.
-The precise meaning is determined by the surrounding words and the overall context.
+The precise meaning is determined by the surrounding words and the overall context And it works..

 Expanding Your Vocabulary: Practice and Application